Réunion

-Réunion (/riːˈjuːnjən/; /fr/; La Rényon; known as Île Bourbon before 1848) is an island in the Indian Ocean that is an overseas department and region of France.
+Réunion (/riːˈjuːnjən/; /fr/; La Rényon; known as Île Bourbon before 1848) is an island in the Indian Ocean that is an overseas department and region of France within the African region.
 Part of the Mascarene Islands, it is located approximately 679 km east of the island of Madagascar and 175 km southwest of the island of Mauritius.
-As of January 2025, it had a population of 896,175.
+As of January 2026, it had a population of 910,985.
 Its capital and largest city is Saint-Denis.

 Before the arrival of French colonial subjects and immigrants in the 17th century, Réunion was an uninhabited island.
 Its tropical climate led to the development of a plantation economy focused primarily on sugar; slaves from East Africa were imported as fieldworkers, followed by Malays, Vietnamese, Chinese, and Indians as indentured laborers.
 Today, the greatest proportion of the population is of mixed descent, while the predominant language is Réunion Creole, though French remains the sole official language.

 Since 1946, Réunion has been governed as a French region and thus has a similar status to its counterparts in Metropolitan France.
-Consequently, it is one of the outermost regions of the European Union and part of the eurozone; it is, along with the French overseas department of Mayotte, one of the two eurozone areas in the Southern Hemisphere.
+Consequently, it is one of the outermost regions of the European Union and part of the eurozone; it is, along with the French overseas department of Mayotte, one of the two eurozone areas in the Southern Hemisphere and in Africa.
 Owing to its strategic location, France maintains a large military presence on the island.

 Name

 The French took possession of the island in the 17th century, naming it Isle Bourbon after the House of Bourbon which then ruled France.
-To break with this name, which was too attached to the Ancien Régime, the National Convention decided on 23 March 1793 to rename the territory Réunion ("Réunion", in French, usually means "meeting" or "assembly" rather than "reunion").
+To break with this name, which was too attached to the Ancien Régime, the National Convention decided on 23 March 1793 to rename the territory La Réunion ("réunion", in French, usually means "meeting" or "assembly" rather than "reunion").
 This name was presumably chosen in homage to the meeting of the fédérés of Marseilles and the Paris National Guards that preceded the insurrection of 10 August 1792.
 No document establishes this, and the word "meeting" could have been purely symbolic.

-The island changed its name again in the 19th century: in 1806, under the First Empire, General Decaen named it Isle Bonaparte (after Napoleon), though, in 1810, it became Isle Bourbon again.
-It was eventually renamed Réunion after the fall of the July monarchy by a decree of the provisional government on 7 March 1848.
+The island changed its name again in the 19th century: in 1806, under the First Empire, General Charles Decaen named it Isle Bonaparte (after Napoleon), though, in 1810, it became Isle Bourbon again.
+It was eventually renamed La Réunion after the fall of the July monarchy by a decree of the Provisional Government on 7 March 1848.

 In accordance with the original spelling and the classical spelling and typographical rules, "la Réunion" was written with a lower case in the article, but during the end of the 20th century the spelling "La Réunion" with a capital letter was developed in many writings to emphasize the integration of the article in the name.
-This last spelling corresponds to the recommendations of the Commission nationale de toponymie and appears in the current Constitution of the French Republic in articles 72-3 and 73.
+This last spelling corresponds to the recommendations of the Commission nationale de toponymie and appears in the current Constitution of the French Republic in Articles 72-3 and 73.